offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

        candidate_pairs.append((A, B))
    ```

-   Given any of these paths, the balded distance matrix states how far down that path v5 branches from.
-For example, path(v0, v4) was one of the identified paths that v5 branches from...

-   * path(v0, v4) / path(v4, v0): dist(v0, v5) + dist(v4, v5) = dist(v0, v4): 15 + 7 = 22

-   Since it's known that ...

-   1. v5 branches out from path(v0,v4)
-   2. v5's parent is dist(v0,v5)=15 units away from v0
-   3. v5's limb length is 7

-   ... the algorithm simply needs to walk the path from v0 towards v4 in the original tree, stopping at dist(v0,v5) units.
-If stopped at a ...
+   For each path, L's branch point is determined by either ...

+   * pulling dist(A,L) from the balded after-addition distance matrix and walking that many units on path(A,B) from A on the before-addition simple tree.
+   * pulling dist(L,B) from the balded after-addition distance matrix and walking that many units on path(A,B) from B on the before-addition simple tree.

+   ..., either works.
+If the walk stops at a ...

-   * node, v5 branches from that node.
+   * node, L branches from that node.
-   * edge, a new internal node is put in-between that edge and v5 branches from that new node.
+   * edge, a new internal node is put in-between that edge and L branches from that new node.

+   In the example above, path(v0,v4) was one of the identified paths that v5 branches from.
+Walking from v0, the branch point would be dist(v0,v5)=15 units down...

    ```{dot}
    graph G {